ceciliabinck/taste-world-snacks/README.md

 +   <a href="https://courses.codeinstitute.net/%2Fcourses/course-v1:CodeInstitute+FSF_102+Q1_2020/tutor">Tutor support</a>
 +   <a href="https://www.w3schools.com/html/html_formatting.asp">Refreshing about formating</a>
 +   <a href="view-source:https://getbootstrap.com/docs/4.5/examples/sticky-footer-navbar/">solution to my footer issue</a>
++   <a href="https://github.blog/2015-06-08-how-to-undo-almost-anything-with-git/">How to undo almost anything with git</a>

 For my stripe elements JavaScript and CSS I have used:
 +   <a href="https://stripe.com/docs/payments/accept-a-payment">Core logic/payment flow JavaScript</a>